vipghn4/knowledge_notes/notes/Mathematics/Graph theory/Other graph Laplacian.md

 * *Problem*.
 Since the number of webpages is very large, we need to approximately sample from $\pi$

 **Markov chain Monte Carlo**.
+* *Idea*.
+We need to sample or estimate an integral from a challenging distribution over a very large space

+    $\to$ We cannot write down the distribution, but we have some information about it
 * *Theorem*.
     * *Assumptions*.
         * $p^{(0)}$ is any distribution and $p^{(t)} = p^{(0)} M^t$